June 13, 2016

-Dale Norton, a pork producer from Bronson, MI, was elected as president of the National Pork Board at the organization's June board meeting in Des Moines, IA.
-The National Pork Board is comprised of 15 farmer-directors representing America's pork producers.
+Jan Archer, a pork producer from Goldsboro, North Carolina, was elected as president of the National Pork Board at the organization’s June board meeting in Des Moines, Iowa.
+The National Pork Board is comprised of 15 farmer-directors representing America’s pig farmers.

-Serving with Norton as vice president is Brad Greenway, a pork producer from Mitchell, SD.
-Derrick Sleezer, a pork producer from Cherokee, IA, will continue as treasurer.
-The three executive officers will serve one-year terms in their positions beginning immediately.
+Serving with Archer on the board as vice president is Terry O’Neel, a pork producer from Friend, Nebraska.
+Steve Rommereim, a pork producer from Alcester, South Dakota, was named treasurer.
+Derrick Sleezer, a pork producer from Cherokee, Iowa, will serve as immediate past president.
+The four executive officers will serve one-year terms in their positions beginning July 1.

 “We face many challenges, from the threat of emerging diseases to the responsible use of antibiotics,” Archer said.
 “But each issue can be managed from our platform supporting scientific research, producer education and pork promotion.”